 finisher's medal

-downloadable finisher certificate
+downloadable finisher's certificate

 technical and medical assistance

-Friday, November 21, 2025 from 2 PM to 7 PM
+Friday, November 21, 2025, from 2 PM to 7 PM

-Saturday, November 22, 2025 from 9:30 AM to 7 PM
+Saturday, November 22, 2025, from 9:30 AM to 7 PM

-Sunday, November 23, 2025 from 7 AM to 8:30 AM for those residing outside the Milan province only
+Sunday, November 23, 2025, from 7 AM to 8:30 AM, only for residents outside the province of Milan

 To be ranked: